 Q. Is the fellowship deadline a postmark or receipt deadline?

-A. All applications, including letters of recommendations, should be submitted prior to the deadline.
+A. All applications are submitted online, including letters of recommendations, and must be submitted prior to the deadline.
 Applicants should contact their referees well in advance of the deadline to ensure that letters are received in time.
+All competitions close at 11:59 CST.

 Q. In the case of pre-doctoral applicants, does AIPS require two reference letters in addition to the letter from the dissertation chair or is the dissertation chair included as one of the 3 referees?